Before using Xpunge, please read this notice and

-NOTE: Thunderbird has a default confirmation prompt popping up when trying to empty the Trash/Junk, with the message "Are you sure you want to permanently delete all messages and subfolders in the Trash/Junk folder?".
+NOTE: Thunderbird has its own default confirmation prompt popping up when trying to empty the Trash/Junk, with the message "Delete all messages and subfolders in the ... folder?".
 This prompt is completely unconnected to the Xpunge settings and can be disabled/enabled independently.

 |Known Issues and Troubleshooting|